ta-65/ta-65/README.md

 Hello!
-I am a high-school student from South Korea, interested in attention mechanism.
-I upload my projects that accompany programming, entire projects are listed at my blog.
+I'm a high-school student from South Korea with an interest in attention mechanisms.
+I share my programming projects here, and you can find a complete list of my work on my blog.

 ## Stacks